Jazz Chisholm Player Props: Marlins vs. Red Sox

 Jazz Chisholm At The Plate

-- Chisholm is hitting .229 with two doubles, a triple, seven home runs and 12 walks.
+- Chisholm has three doubles, a triple, seven home runs and 12 walks while hitting .243.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.